-II.
-Statement of compliance
+I. Statement of compliance

-The consolidated Ind AS Financial Statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under the Section 133 of the Companies Act, 2013 read with rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended.
+The consolidated Ind AS financial statements of the company and its associate have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under the Section 133 of the Companies Act, 2013 read with rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended.

-The consolidated Ind AS financial statements of JTPM ATSALI LIMITED (hereinafter referred to as the "Company") and, its associates, which comprise the consolidated Balance Sheet as at March 31, 2020, and the consolidated statement of Profit and Loss, the consolidated statement of changes in equity and the consolidated cash flows statement for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "the consolidated financial statements").
+The consolidated Ind AS financial statements relates to JTPM ATSALI LIMITED (hereinafter referred to as the "Company") and, its associate, which comprise the consolidated balance sheet as at March 31, 2021, and the consolidated statement of profit and loss, the consolidated statement of changes in equity and the consolidated cash flows statement for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "the consolidated financial statements").